 No prior commitment or attendance at South London Youth Theatre will be taken into account when making casting decisions.

 In the past SLYT has been very pleased to offer 4 fully funded places for the 2018 and 2019 SENIOR SUMMER WORKSHOP.
 These full bursaries, made possible by the generosity and support of THE SONDHEIM SOCIETY were awarded following successful auditions.
-Students and families wishing to be considered for any funding similar to the Sondheim Society bursary should apply through this website and attend the workshop audition in 2021.
-Updates on funded places for 2021 will be made public as soon as we have confirmation.
+Students and families wishing to be considered for any funding similar to the Sondheim Society bursary should apply through this website and state their need for funding at the point of registering.
+Updates on funded places for 2022 will be made public as soon as we have confirmation.

 Douglas is currently appearing in the Australian tour of Come From Away as Kevin T. Prior to this he worked with Australia’s flagship Sydney Theatre Company in the political satire, De Ja Revue.
 More local work in the past year includes The Killer Beside Me (October Films), Manhattan Parisienne (The Other Palace) Thirty Three (Leicester Square Theatre), and Beauty and the Beast (Regal Theatre, Worcestershire)